Requirements for Baccalaureate Graduation

 - Count no more than 3 semester hours of activity courses toward the credit hours required for graduation.
 Activity courses are defined as having: no regularly scheduled class meeting time, no well defined instructional format, and no graded (A, B, C, D) work required.
 Excluded from this definition are UNV 1000 (Freshman Seminar) and supervised internship courses;

-- Count no more than 24 semester hours of correspondence and/or extension credit (with no more than 12 hours of correspondence from regionally accredited institutions toward a degree, provided that such correspondence credit is approved by the Office of the Registrar and will not be applied to satisfy specifically stated course requirements in major programs) (NOTE: Any student needing to take correspondence work after admission to study at UNC Pembroke may be permitted to do so only after obtaining formal approval from the student's academic advisor, from the Office of Academic Affairs, and from the Office of the Registrar.);
+- Count no more than 24 semester hours of correspondence and/or extension credit (with no more than 12 hours of correspondence from institutions recognized by an accepted institutional accreditors toward a degree, provided that such correspondence credit is approved by the Office of the Registrar and will not be applied to satisfy specifically stated course requirements in major programs).
+Accepted institutional accreditors include but are not limited to the Accrediting Commission for Community and Junior Colleges (ACCJC) Western Association of Schools and Colleges, Higher Learning Commission (HLC), Middle States Commission on Higher Education (MSCHE), New England Commission of Higher Education (NECHE), Northwest Commission on Colleges and Universities (NWCCU), Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), and WASC Senior College and University Commission (WSCUC).
+Other US Department of Education recognized national accreditors which are not listed above may also be considered accepted institutional accreditors.
+(NOTE: Any student needing to take correspondence work after admission to study at UNC Pembroke may be permitted to do so only after obtaining formal approval from the student's academic advisor, from the Office of Academic Affairs, and from the Office of the Registrar.);

 - Meet the requirements of one catalog which were current at the time the student entered this institution or a subsequent catalog.
 Students will not be allowed to meet some of the requirements of one catalog and some of the requirements of another catalog;